 You can set out to do something all you’d like but always be open to (and expect) set backs.
 In fact, allow those set backs to be your teacher and your guide.
 When you get caught up on your version of how you think life is supposed to happen, you miss out on what it’s really about.
 In fact, I know from personal experience that if I am not open to learning from my set backs I become rigid, angry and unwilling to budge.
 The antithesis of growth.

 The best part of staying open to any possibility in life?
 You create a HUGE cookie that can be enjoyed by everyone at the same time.
 It’s even more fun to fight over that favorite piece.
 And that, after all, really is what life is about…

 - ¾ c.
 Cara gluten-free flour blend

 - 1 tsp baking soda

 - Preheat your oven to 375 degrees.
-Line your baking sheet with aluminum foil or parchment paper.
-Grease with cooking spray.
+Line a baking sheet with parchment paper.

 - Pour half the cookie dough onto the first greased and lined baking sheet.
 Spread flat and evenly with your fingers.

 - Bake 10-12 minutes or until brown along the edges.
 Keep an eye on it though, you don't want it to burn.
 Allow to cool for at least 5 minutes so it can harden a bit.
 Repeat with the remainder of the dough.
 Place on a platter and allow everyone to dig in!